Groundhog Day: a situation in which a series of unwelcome or tedious events appear to be recurring in exactly the same way.

 Despite being the most prolific goalscorer in World Cup history (16 goals in 24 games), Klose didn’t enjoy a great time at Bayern.
 Frequently he would play the role of substitute.
-After failing to secure regular football, he joined Lazio in 2011 before retiring in 2016 and is now back at Bayern as assistant to Hans-Dieter Flick.
+After failing to secure regular football, he joined Lazio in 2011 before retiring in 2016.

 17. Alexander Nubel

 - Fee: Free

 A rising German goalkeeper, Alexander Nubel only became first-choice at Schalke in early 2019, replacing Ralf Fahrmann.
 His performances persuaded David Wagner to hand him the captaincy at the start of the 2019/20 campaign despite having just one year remaining on his contract.
 Bayern utilised this and agreed a deal to sign Nubel when his contract with Schalke is up.
 Once joining he’d go on to make four appearances, including two in the Champions League, but he has had more success on loan.

 In fact, it was Nubel’s current loan spell at Monaco, and lack of desire to cut it short, that led to Bayern buying Yann Sommer.